suhuf/RE_Writeups/Stryker2k Cracks/Write ups/Crackme 0x03.md

 if it is equal to the the length of the string then it jumps past the deobfuscation portion.

 First thing done in the deobfuscation part is ...
+To be continued